Value existence for zero-sum ergodic stochastic differential games

-Let $B$ be a standard $d$-dimensional Brownian motion defined on a complete probability space $(\Omega, \mathcal{F}, P)$ and we denote by $\mathbb{F}^B=(\mathcal{F}^B_t)_{t\geq 0}$ the complete filtration generated by Brownian motion $(B_t)_{t\geq 0}$.
-Let $U$ and $V$ be two compact metric spaces which represent the control state spaces for Players 1 and 2, respectively.
-We introduce the admissible control spaces for player 1 and 2, respectively,
+Let $B$ be a standard $d$-dimensional Brownian motion defined on a complete probability space $(\Omega, \mathcal{F}, P)$, and we denote by $\mathbb{F}^B=(\mathcal{F}^B_t)_{t\geq 0}$ the complete filtration generated by $(B_t)_{t\geq 0}$.
+Let $U$ and $V$ be two compact metric spaces which represent the control state spaces for Player 1 and Player 2, respectively.
+We introduce the admissible control spaces for players 1 and 2, respectively,

 We assume that the mappings

 satisfy the following standard conditions \begin{description}

 \item[\textbf{(H1)}]\ For every fixed $x\in\mathbb{R}^n$, $b,\sigma,f$ are continuous in $(u,v)\in U\times V$;